vishnumadhu365/oneapi-devsummit-sea-2023/README.md

 ## Common issues
 1. I was running the ipynb notebook, then the terminal exited abrupty.
 How do I resume my work ?<br>
 Login to the headnode >> Using srun get inside a compute node >> Navigate to the cloned repo directory >> Run 'source resume_env.sh'.
 As before this will print the Jupyter Notebook link >> Repeat step 5,6,7 in 'Getting started on AI workshop' section above.<br>
-2. GPU Notebook has been running for more than 10 mins, seems its stuck, what to do ?
+2. GPU Notebook has been running for more than 10 mins, seems its stuck, what to do ?<br>
 The issue could probably be due to overutilization of the GPU.
 You could try the following, within the GPU notebook navigate to Kernel >> Restart and Clear All Output >> Manually run the cells from the top and this time choose a different GPU device based on GPU frequency table (go for the one with the lowest frequency).
-3. Facing random errors ?
+3. Facing random errors ?<br>
 Try after restarting the Jupyter Kernel.
 Also, note that the notebook is designed to be executed top-to-bottom without skipping any cells. <br>If nothing works, feel free to reach out to the presenters onsite or post the issue on Discord for assistance.
+4. Srun job is hung waiting in the queue.<br>
+There is a limit of one running job per user.
+Check the queue to see if there are any orphaned jobs under your userid.
+Delete the job with scancel command and try srun again

 <details>